risingwavelabs/risingwave/docker/README.md

 docker build . -f docker/Dockerfile --build-arg simd_disabled=true
 ```

-from the project root and run any subqsequent docker commands on the resultant image.
+from the project root and run any subsequent docker commands on the resultant image.

 To ensure you are using the latest version of RisingWave image,